 How much might a self-funder pay in care home fees?

 Armed with these average weekly figures, it's easy to see that someone who is paying all their own fees will quickly start amassing a sizeable bill.
-If your father lives in Northumberland and he is moving into a residential care home, the chances are he will be paying around £28,288 in fees each year.
-If he lives in Kent and is moving into a nursing home, the fees are likely to be in the region of £46,670 each year.
+If your father lives in Northumberland and he is moving into a residential care home, the chances are he will be paying around £28,000 in fees each year.
+If he lives in Kent and is moving into a nursing home, the fees are likely to be closer to £47,000 each year.